ajam2617/Codex/README.md

 # :nut_and_bolt: How it Works :nut_and_bolt:

+The technical flow of information is: the user submits a snippet, it is sent to our database and stored with a language and a tag and a user id, then the controller displays the information back to the user.
 ![TechnicalFlow](/public/images/techFlow.JPG)

+A user can store personal snippets, or search the main library of all user snippets submitted.
 ![UserFlow](/public/images/userFlow.JPG)

+_Route Information_
 URL | HTTP Verb | Used For
 --- | --------- | --------
 / | GET | Render landing page and get 10 most recent code snippets in database.